rziga/maligrad/readme.md

 ![logo](assets/logo.svg)

-### [maligrad](https://maps.app.goo.gl/kZGt592YTsWSrcWA9) is a small NumPy-array-based autograd engine with an included NN library
+[maligrad](https://maps.app.goo.gl/kZGt592YTsWSrcWA9) is a small NumPy-array-based autograd engine with an included NN library

-NumPy being its only dependency, maligrad can do the majority of things numpy can:
+It can do the majority of things numpy can:

 ```py
 a = Variable(2 * np.ones((3, 3)), requires_grad=True)